Force Research Unit: Collusion with loyalist paramilitaries

-Allegations exist that the FRU sought restriction orders in advance of a number of loyalist paramilitary attacks in order to facilitate easy access to and escape from their target.
-A restriction order is a de-confliction agreement to restrict patrolling or surveillance in an area over a specified period.
+Allegations exist that the FRU sought restriction orders, a de-confliction agreement to restrict patrolling or surveillance in an area over a specified period, in advance of a number of loyalist paramilitary attacks in order to facilitate easy access to and escape from their target.
 This de-confliction activity was carried out at a weekly Tasking and Co-ordination Group which included representatives of the Royal Ulster Constabulary, MI5 and the British Army.
 It is claimed the FRU asked for restriction orders to be placed on areas where they knew loyalist paramilitaries were going to attack.